cpaterno/csc-212-s18/lab-02/readme.md

 }
 ```

-Now that we have seen that arithmetic operations can be applied to pointers, lets iterate through an array by incrementing the pointer one memory address at a time using the unary operator `++`.
+Now that we have seen that arithmetic operations can be applied to pointers, let's iterate through an array by incrementing the pointer one memory address at a time using the unary operator `++`.
 In the above example `numberPtr = array_on_stack`, so now `numberPtr` can be used to access the elements in `array_on_stack` by setting these pointers equal to each other.
 In the `for` loop, `numberPtr` is incremented by one for each pass of the loop.
 However, the dereference operator `*`, and the assignment operator `=`, take precedence over the unary operator `++`.
 This means that the current value of `numberPtr` gets dereferenced and updated before we increment the memory address.

 > **Question 16:** Step through each iteration of the `for` loop beginning at line `62`.
 Type `numberPtr` in "Watch Expressions" and inspect its value until the loop terminates and you are paused at line `68`.
 Write down the value of `numberPtr` for each iteration.